Cozy Peach Kitchen

 Can I freeze these?

 Yes!
 To freeze, use parchment paper (I like this unbleached kind) or wax paper to make layers between energy balls (this will prevent them from sticking together).
 Keep frozen in an air-tight container for up to 3 months.
-These are my favorite freezer-safe glass containers.

 Coconut coated strawberry balls in a pink bowl with strawberry slices.

-Looking for more recipes?
+Looking for more sweets?

 • Muffin sitting on top of muffin tin in front of a pink background.

-Vegan Strawberry and Lemon Muffins
+Vegan Lemon Strawberry Muffins

 Did you try this recipe?
-You can leave a star rating ⭐️⭐️⭐️⭐️⭐️ in the recipe card or a review down in the comments section.
-I always appreciate your feedback!
-You can also follow along on my YouTube, Instagram, TikTok, and Pinterest or sign up for my newsletter!
+You can leave a star rating in the recipe card or a review in the comments below.
+Or check out my cookbook and keep up to date with my YouTube, Instagram, TikTok, or newsletter!

-📖 Recipe
+Recipe

 Strawberry energy ball with bite taken out of it in a pink bowl.